The Ultimate Guide

 Do you have an original business idea?
 Have you created a brand new product?
 Or have you decided to turn your hobby or skill into a business?
 In any case, it is essential to research your idea.

-It has been our experience that too many people start a business without having spent any time at all in this step.
+It has been our experience that too many people start a business without having spent much time at all in this step.
 While their idea is inspired, there is often a great rush to get it to market.
 Yet investing in this stage is one of the wisest things you can do.

 Step out of your comfort zone of friends and family and check that your idea is on the money.
 In this chapter, we’re going to find out how you can do your own market research so you can validate and refine your idea.